junxit/us-congress-bills-113/metadata.md

 - 2013-07-31 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H5254)
 - 2013-08-01 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent.(consideration: CR S6257)
 - 2013-08-01 — Received in the Senate, considered, and agreed to without amendment and with a preamble by Unanimous Consent. (consideration: CR S6257)
+- 2013-08-02 — Message on Senate action sent to the House.